ubuntu/community-fosdem-2022-content/_index.md

   </p>

   <p>
-    Flavours, remixes, and derivatives are a spectacular way of individuals and/or groups to buiild uppon Ubuntu and other projects to augment the technical diversity and freedom of choice within the Ubuntu universe.
+    Flavours, remixes, and derivatives are a spectacular way of individuals and/or groups to build upon Ubuntu and other projects to augment the technical diversity and freedom of choice within the Ubuntu universe.
   </p>